Australian PM stubbornly clings to power, offers possible second leadership vote

 Shorten said the “cannibalistic behavior” over the Liberal leadership was eating the government alive.
 “Australia no longer has a functioning government,” he told parliament.

-“For everybody in the country what is happening in Canberra is disappointing and frustrating.
-Business likes certainty and confidence in what happens in the future.
-Anytime we see uncertainty like is happening in Canberra it is not helpful,” said Qantas CEO Alan Joyce.

-Reporting by John Mair, Swati Pandey, Sonali Paul, Colin Packham; Editing by Michael Perry
+Reporting by John Mair, Swati Pandey, Sonali Paul, Colin Packham and Wayne Cole; Editing by Michael Perry